 Types of Jobs

-When you start looking through Moes job openings, you’ll notice there’s a little something for everyone.
-Whether you’re just getting your feet wet in the working world or you’re someone who’s got experience leading teams, there’s a role that’ll fit your culture.
-What’s cool about working at Moe’s is that the jobs aren’t just “grab a tray and serve” types.
-Each one, even the entry-level spots, can lead you somewhere.
+When you start looking through Moes’ job openings, you’ll notice there’s a little something for everyone.
 A lot of people start behind the counter and later find themselves running the place, and yeah, the food helps make those shifts feel a lot more fun.
+Here are a few common roles.

 Crew Member

-So, being a crew member is like the intro level to Moe’s world, and it’s actually way more fun than it sounds.
-You’re the one helping customers build their dream burrito, keeping things neat, and spreading good energy.
-You don’t need past experience to land this job, which is why it’s such a go-to for high schoolers or anyone looking to grab part-time work.
+AS a crew member, you’re the one helping customers build their dream burrito, keeping things neat, and spreading good energy.
+You don’t need past experience to land this job.
 This role is about learning the ropes, making food look great, and mastering the art of multitasking without breaking a sweat.

 Cook / Line Cook